 - any other positive life events and recognitions that demonstrate rehabilitation and reintegration into society

 You can also include recommendation letters from family, friends, employers, clergymen, co-workers, or other community members.
-The letters should explain why the Governor should grant the pardon, and you should include the writer’s contact information so the Governor’s office can verify their veracity.
+The letters should explain why the governor should grant the pardon, and you should include the writer’s contact information so the governor’s office can verify their veracity.

 If the conviction is precluding you from pursuing a certain career or job status, you should include documentation such as letters from prospective employers.

 Note that a pardon is not a retrying of the past offense.
-The Governor is interested in seeing that you have remorse and have moved forward.
-It is not the Governor’s job to evaluate whether you were wrongfully convicted.
+The governor is interested in seeing that you have remorse and have moved forward.
+It is not the governor’s job to evaluate whether you were wrongfully convicted.

-4.2.
 Pardon procedures for low-level marijuana crimes

 If you were convicted in county court of possessing one ounce or less of marijuana, you should have already been automatically pardoned.
-But to be sure, you should request a confirmation of the pardon by completing this online form on the Colorado Bureau of Investigation website.
+Though to be sure, you should request a confirmation of the pardon by completing this online form on the Colorado Bureau of Investigation website.

 If you were convicted in county court of possessing up to two ounces of marijuana (but more than one ounce), you do not need to submit a formal pardon application.
-Instead, you can complete this online form on the Colorado Bureau of Investigation website.13
+Instead, you can complete this online form on the Colorado Bureau of Investigation website.10

 For marijuana convictions in municipal court, you should contact the municipality for local pardon options – if any.

-5.2.
 Federal pardons

 To apply for a federal pardon following a federal conviction, read the instructions at the Department of Justice, Office of Pardon Attorney website.
 Download the pardon application here.

-6. How are pardons different from commutations?
+6. How are commutations different?

-However, a commutation modifies a sentence.
-A pardon is only available after the sentence is completed and is not available if you are currently spending time in prison.
+In other words, a pardon is only available after your sentence is completed and is not available if you are currently spending time in prison.
+A commutation can terminate your sentence or shorten your sentence if you are currently incarcerated or in jail.

 For more discussion, please see our article on how to apply to commute a sentence in Colorado.
 You need to work with your case manager to obtain the commutation application.
 The commutation application requires such documentation as: